knowit/snappysense/firmware-idf/README.md

 **Piezo player**: this needs to use the ledc library directly, not the ledc superstructure for Arduino (which is not supported with ESP32-IDF).

+**MEMS (sound sensor)**: this needs to program the ADC directly, not rely on the preprogramming of the ADC by the Arduino framework.

 ### Unstarted high priority